ninjaofawesome/snazzie/readme.md

 In the app directory.
 If you like, you can modify the gulp task to watch a page directory, it can be found on line 66 of gulpfile.js.
 However, you should leave the index page out of there as a point of entry.

+## Does Snazzie come with any pre-loaded CSS or JS libraries?

+No.  Feel free to use whatever you prefer.
+You can also use CDN hosted libraries, such as [jQuery](https://developers.google.com/speed/libraries/#jquery) or [Bootstrap](http://getbootstrap.com/getting-started/).

 ## Where do I put my sass files?
 In the scss subdirectory.
 There's a manifest called styles.scss.
 You can link to any subdirectories with partials there.
 In the head of your document that you require these files, you will also want to add the following right above the closing head tag.